rockneurotiko/go-tgbot/README.md

 The curious thing is that the commands can be called as `/<command>` or `/<command>@username`, this is useful when you are in a group and you want to specify the bot to send that command.
 If you use this functions, you don't have to worry about adding or handling the @username, the library will handle it magically for you &lt;3

-Also, more magic is that you don't need to write the `/` command, neither the safe-command characters for the expression, that are the starting `^` and the leading `$`, so, if you say that want the commasd `help`, the library will understand you and make `^/help(?:@username)?$` :)
+Also, more magic is that you don't need to write the `/` command, neither the safe-command characters for the expression, that are the starting `^` and the leading `$`, so, if you say you want the command `help`, the library will understand you and make `^/help(?:@username)?$` :)

-So, let's stop talking and let's see the functions that you can use, in the [simpleexample file](https://github.com/rockneurotiko/go-tgbot/blob/master/example/simpleexample/main.go) you can see an example for every of this ^^
+So, let's stop talking and let's see the functions that you can use, in the [simpleexample file](https://github.com/rockneurotiko/go-tgbot/blob/master/example/simpleexample/main.go) you can see an example for every one ^^

 - `SimpleCommandFn(string, func(TgBot, Message, string) *string)`:
   This is the basic one, when you want a command without arguments, like the basic `/start` or `/help`, you just have to create a `simple` function that we saw before, and add it to a command.